cwi-dis/igor/doc/using.md

 `igorVar --help` explains the parameters.

-The _igorVar_ utility can also be used to communicate with other services that have a REST-like interface and uses JSON or XML as data format.
+The _igorVar_ utility can also be used to communicate with other services that have a REST-like interface and use JSON or XML as data format.

 ### igorCA